XiaotaoChen/model-quantization/doc/detection.md

 - ResNet18-FCOS 2-bit Quantization with LSQ

-  1. Pretrain the full-precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
+  Pretrain the full-precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
 We provide pretrained models in [above  download links](./detection.md#Pretrained-models-and-quantization-results).
 Prepare your own model if other backbones are required.
-For ResNet-18, the pretrained model can be found in folder:

-   Full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`
+For ResNet-18, the pretrained model can be found in folder: a.
+Full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`. b.
 2-bit LSQ model: `weights/pytorch-resnet18/lsq_best_model_a2w2.pth`

 2. Import model from classification project to detection project.

+  script:

   ```
   cd /workspace/git/model-quantization
   # prepare the weights/det-resnet18/mf.txt and weights/det-resnet18/mt.txt